backdrop-contrib/page_theme/README.md

 Troubleshooting
 ---------------

-If another theme is displayed as expected, enable the Page Theme Debugger block from the Page Theme Debugger module.
+If another theme is displayed as expected, enable the Custom Theme Analyzer block from the Custom Theme Analyzer module.
 The block displays a list of modules which override the system default theme sorted by module's call-up.

 License
 -------